Have you been curious to learn how you can use Machine Learning in Python for algorithmic trading?

 Next, to check if there was a trend, let us pass more data from a different time period.

-So, giving more data did not make your algorithm works better, but it made it worse.
-In time-series data, the inherent trend plays a very important role in the performance of the algorithm on the test data.
+So, giving more data did not make your algorithm work better, but it made it worse.
+In time-series data, the inherent trend plays a very important role in the algorithm's performance on the test data.

 As we saw above it can yield better than expected results sometimes.
-The main reason why our algo was doing so well was the test data was sticking to the main pattern observed in the train data.
+Our algo was doing so well because the test data was sticking to the main pattern observed in the train data.

 Q: Can the machine learning algorithm detect the inherent trend or market phase (bull/bear/sideways/breakout/panic)?

-Q: Can the database be trimmed in a way to train different algos for different situations
+Q: Can the database be trimmed to train different algos for different situations?

 A: The answer to both the questions is YES!

-From here on, this Python machine learning tutorial will be dedicated to creating an algorithm that can detect the inherent trend in the market without explicitly training for it.
+From here on, this machine learning for algorithmic trading with Python tutorial will be dedicated to creating an algorithm that can detect the inherent trend in the market without explicitly training for it.

 First, let us import the necessary libraries.